Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 3.2.6 =
 * Optimized plusone count function
 * Disabled Javascript redirect by default
+* Fixed a bug in the setting highlight function where an undefined setting name could cause a warning

 = 3.2.5 =
 * Fixed typo in trace_log() function call